Velaha/Scala/02_Functional_Type/README.md

 ```

     > Change your code accordingly.
-    Integrate the pattern matching to handle the result (Success or Failure)
+    Integrate the pattern matching to handle the result (Left or Right)

 ### 3) Car constructor